Fourier-Mukai and autoduality for compactified Jacobians. I: Proof of Theorem C for nodal curves

 is an isomorphism for every $s\in U$.
-By the definition of $U$, the fiber $\X_s$ can be of three types: \begin{enumerate}[(i)] \item $\X_s$ is smooth; \item $\X_s$ is an irreducible curve having a unique singular point which is a node; \item $\X_s$ has two smooth irreducible components $\X_s^1$ and $\X_s^2$ which meet in a separating node. \end{enumerate} In case \eqref{E:fib1}, the morphism $(\beun)_s$ is well-known to be an isomorphism (see e.g. \cite[Prop.
-6.9]{GIT}).
-In case \eqref{E:fib2}, the fact that the morphism $(\beun)_s$ is an isomorphism is a particular case of the main result of Esteves-Gagn\'e-Kleiman in \cite{egk0}, who proved that the same conclusion is true for any integral curve with double points singularities.
-Finally, in case \eqref{E:fib3}, using Proposition \ref{P:norm-sheaves}, we get that $\ov{J}_{\X_s}(\un q^s)\cong \ov{J}_{\X_s^1}(\un q^1)\times \ov{J}_{\X_s^2}(\un q^2)$ for some general polarizations $\un q^i$ on $\X_s^i$ (for $i=1,2$).
-The diagram \eqref{E:diagr1} in Section \ref{S:Poincare} translates into the following commutative diagram
+By the definition of $U$, the geometric fibers $\X_{\ov s}$ can be of three types: \begin{enumerate}[(i)] \item $\X_{\ov s}$ is smooth; \item $\X_{\ov s}$ is an irreducible curve having a unique singular point that is a node; \item $\X_{\ov s}$ has two smooth irreducible components $\X_{\ov s}^1$ and $\X_{\ov s}^2$ which meet in a separating node. \end{enumerate} In cases \eqref{E:fib1} and \eqref{E:fib2}, the fact that the morphism $(\beun)_{\ov s}$ is an isomorphism is a particular case of the main result of Esteves-Gagn\'e-Kleiman in \cite[(2.1)]{egk} (the case of a smooth curve is classical), who proved that the same conclusion is true for any integral curve with double points singularities (in which case all the fine compactified Jacobian are isomorphic to $\bJbar_X^{0}$).
+In case \eqref{E:fib3}, using Theorem \ref{T:Abel}\eqref{T:Abel1}, we get that $\ov{J}_{\X_{\ov s}}(\un q^s)\cong \ov{J}_{\X_{\ov s}^1}(\un q^1)\times \ov{J}_{\X_{\ov s}^2}(\un q^2)$ for some general polarizations $\un q^i$ on $\X_{\ov s}^i$ (for $i=1,2$).
+The diagram \eqref{E:diagr1} in \S \ref{S:Poincare} translates into the following commutative diagram